-The house has the smell of snapped pencil.
+This house has the dry smell of snapped pencil.

 We’re trying to be church friends.
 Like Sherman sending a final telegram before cutting the wires.

-Maybe it’s the smell of ash.
-Spent firecracker.
+Maybe it’s the dry smell of ash.
+Dry smell of spent firecracker.

-Maybe it’s the close air of the lunar module that brought the Apollo astronauts the faint sulfur of old apples.
+Maybe it’s the close air of the lunar module that brought the Apollo astronauts the faint sulfur of old, dry apples.

-B-bono? the deacon’s wife asks when my children bring the name up.
+B-bono? the deacon’s wife kindly asks when my children bring the name up.

 Bono!! my astonished children repeat.
 B-O-N-O!

-He finds arrowheads in the garden bed, and she once invited us to ice skate on a plowed field in February.
+The deacon finds arrowheads in the garden bed, and the wife once invited us to ice skate on the plowed corn field behind their backyard.
 I remember it this way.
 My family may not.
 My wife and she watched the children.
-I skated in fractals, ellipses, as a goalie might in a music box, talking to him while he stood like a camel.
+I skated in fractals, ellipses, as a goalie might in a music box, talking to the deacon while he stood like a camel.

 *

-One of the sons is asking to lick the lid of the ice cream tub but won’t.
+After dinner, one of the sons asks to lick the lid of the ice cream tub.
 The quiet one is like his mother.
 She taught him piano.
 The better athlete.
 As she’d once been.
 Orange mercurochrome stains from skateboarding in culottes at those abandoned apartment complexes in Santa Clarita.

 Rad! says our family’s Stoner Jesus.